-Type of data used Acquisition mode Data used & standard Data protection Commercial model Collection in branches - Manual entry of performance classes in the IT system - GDPR and ePrivacy Directive Costs: Collection cost borne by financial institution Benefits: Service not charged to consumers.
+Type of data used Acquisition mode Data used & standard Data protection Commercial model •.
+Collection in branches Manual entry of performance classes in the IT system - GDPR and ePrivacy Directive Costs: Collection cost borne by financial institution Benefits: Service not charged to consumers.
 Benefits come from profit margin on services and increased customer satisfaction and loyalty.
-External - Data could be standardised or not depending on the data holder - At this stage transfers via APIs are not used · Costs: Usually data are freely available.
+External Data could be standardised or not depending on the data holder At this stage transfers via APIs are not used Costs: Usually data are freely available.
 Some optional services could be paid (data quality (e.g. structuring), data aggregation from different sources).
 Benefits: Service not charged to consumers.
 Benefits come from profit margin on services and increased customer satisfaction and loyalty.

-Type of data used Acquisition mode Data used & standard Data protection Commercial model Energy consumption , Transports Estimation based or payments data held by financial institution providing the service, product system - GDPR Costs: Free access Benefits: Service not charged to consumers.
+Type of data used Acquisition mode Data used & standard Data protection Commercial model Energy consumption Transports Estimation based on /payments data held by financial institution providing the service/ product - Already in IT system - GDPR Costs: Free access Benefits: Service not charged to consumers.
 Benefits come from profit margin on services and increased customer satisfaction and loyalty.
-Estimation based or payments data held by a third-party financia institution standards - PSD2 (accessibility as AISP) - GDPR Costs: Free access Benefits: Service not charged to consumers.
+Estimation based on payments data held by a third-party financia institution standards - PSD2 (accessibility as AISP) - GDPR Costs: Free access Benefits: Service not charged to consumers.
 Benefits comes from profit margin on services and increased customer satisfaction and loyalty.
-External (non-payment data) - Not standardized - Private data under GDPR right of portability requested by consumer - Costs: Free portability Gas & fue conversion factors (litres -> KgCO2) External - Standardized - Public Data Costs: Free access Benefits: Service not charged to consumers.
+External (non-payment data) : - Not standardized - Private data under GDPR right of portability requested by consumer - Benefits: Service not charged to consumers.
+Benefits come from Gas & fue conversion factors (litres -: KgCO2) PlExternal - Standardized - Public Data Costs: Free access Benefits: Service not charged to consumers.
 Benefits come from profit margin on services and increased customer satisfaction and loyalty.